-Cholesterol is a fat substance; this means it is not water soluble and cannot travel in watery blood.
-Therefore it requires a carrier to be transported along the bloodstream and here is where lipoproteins come into place.
+Cholesterol is a fat substance; this means it is not water-soluble and cannot travel in watery blood.
+Therefore it requires a carrier to be transported along with the bloodstream and here is where lipoproteins come into place.

 Lipoproteins are particles that are made of cholesterol, proteins and other substances (lipo=fat).
 They are small carriers, kind of taxis; their function is to carry cholesterol to different parts of the body where it is needed.
 The outside part of the lipoprotein is mainly protein and the cholesterol comfortably travels through the blood inside the lipoprotein carrier.

 Types of cholesterol